waywardgeek/infnoise/README.md

 ﻿##Infinite Noise Multiplier

+The original invenvetor of the Infinite Noise Multiplier, is Peter Allan, which he called Firebug.
+For now, I continue to call it an Infinite Noise Multiplier in this document.
+It is a good thing that more than one person thinks this is a good idea...

 The Infinite Noise Multiplier (INM) is an architecture for hardware based true random number generators (TRNG).
 Besides being simple, low-cost, and fast, it is much easier to get right than other TRNGs.
 It naturally defends against influence from outside signals, such as radio interference and